samugit83/AutoCodeAgent2.0/README.md

-# AutoCodeAgent 2.0 with multi RAG Retrieval/Ingestion techniques
+# AutoCodeAgent 2.0 with multi RAG Retrieval/Ingestion techniques - Version 2.0.1

 ## Introduction
 Welcome to the project!
 This section provides a general overview of the project, its goals, and its main features.